-On a daily basis, CCLD sends final notification letters to the providers who have either been denied or who have had an exemption approval.
+On a daily basis, CCLD sends final notification letters to the applicants/providers who have either been denied or who have had an exemption approval.
 CCLD also sends the registered providers their DOJ clearance letter every Monday.
 The same information is also transmitted to the R&R Network every Monday, Wednesday and Friday.
-When the R&R Network receives the information, the R&R Network sends a notice to both the local R&R Program and the APP with the same information the provider receives, whether the provider has been Trustline registered or denied and the date of the clearance or denial.
+When the R&R Network receives the information, the R&R Network sends a notice to the local R&R Program, the APP and the CWD with the same information the provider receives, whether the provider has been Trustline registered or denied and the date of the clearance or denial.